1. Home

 While the financial benefits are typically the biggest motivator for homeowners to invest in solar panel installation, there are many other benefits you might reap.

-• Increase property value: Having solar panels on your home increases overall property value.
+• Increase property value: Having solar panels on your home increases overall property value on average.
 When you decide to sell, your home will likely sell faster, and you will likely receive a higher price.

 • Reduce environmental impact: You can’t put a price tag on the environmental benefits of solar panels.
 Clean energy from the sun means reducing your carbon footprint by decreasing your need for fossil fuels.
 Shifting away from fossil fuels helps to reduce air pollution and combat climate change at the same time.

 • Enjoy energy independence: When you have solar panels and a backup storage system, it reduces your dependence on the grid.
-If there is a power outage in the area, you can still power your home because of the energy coming from the sun.
+If there is a power outage, you can still power your home because of the energy coming from the sun.

 • Low maintenance: Once the solar panels are installed, you can enjoy these benefits without worrying too much about ongoing maintenance costs.
 Solar panels are pretty durable.
 Maintenance requirements include occasional cleaning and inspections to ensure the panels perform optimally.